mpartel/backup-scripts/README.markdown

-This repo documents my backup strategy and contains a few somewhat reusable scripts.
+This repo documents a simple backup strategy and contains some somewhat reusable scripts.

+These scripts are used on [TMC](https://github.com/testmycode/tmc-server) production servers but are generic enough to be usable elsewhere.

-# My backup strategy #
+# The backup strategy #

-I feel this is a reasonably simple and secure strategy for daily full backups.
+This is a reasonably simple and secure strategy for daily full backups.
 It doesn't account for incrementality.

-On the production server, I write scripts to create backups of databases and other live things into `/backup/staging`.
-The scripts moves finished backups to `/backup/ready`.
+On the production server, there are scripts to create backups of databases and other live things into `/backup/staging`.
+The scripts move finished backups to `/backup/ready`.

 This two-stage setup has the following benefits.